savirsingh/ccc-solutions/README.md

 My DMOJ username is savirsingh and I am one of the top 500 people on the site.

-email kopichiki@gmail.com if you have any questions.
+Email kopichiki@gmail.com if you have any questions.